DanCarl857/bookstore-app/README.md

 your graphql server download and run the server that can be found at this repository: https://github.com/alacrity-law/apollo-test-app check the README for installation and execution instructions.
 The GraphQL server uses Apollo, feel free to use it on your application.

-The List View
+`The List View`

-● The list view should display all books with all the available properties, id, title, authors and price.
+* The list view should display all books with all the available properties, id, title, authors and price.
-● Each record should have an edit icon that leads to the Edit View.
+* Each record should have an edit icon that leads to the Edit View.
-● Each record should have a checkbox which when selected provides a real-time display of how many books are selected and their total price.
+* Each record should have a checkbox which when selected provides a real-time display of how many books are selected and their total price.
-● Have a “Create New” button that will drive the user to the Create View.
+* Have a “Create New” button that will drive the user to the Create View.

-The Edit View
+`The Edit View`

-● Should be a simple form to allow editing of all the book’s properties: Title, Author and Price.
+* Should be a simple form to allow editing of all the book’s properties: Title, Author and Price.
-● Should provide an Edit and Cancel button to either submit the edits or go back to the List View respectively.
+* Should provide an Edit and Cancel button to either submit the edits or go back to the List View respectively.

-The Create View
+`The Create View`

-● Should be a simple form to allow the creation of a book.
+* Should be a simple form to allow the creation of a book.
 The required fields are Title, Author and Price.
-● Should provide a Create and Cancel button to either submit the the new book or go back to the List View respectively.
+* Should provide a Create and Cancel button to either submit the the new book or go back to the List View respectively.

 ### Features